LAURA K. GUIDRY-GRIMES, PH.D., HEC-C

 • Creating data collection system at multiple hospitals

-• Tabulating and highlighting data from intake and the electronic medical records to show a meaningful picture of contributions from ethics services
+• Tabulating and highlighting data from intake and the electronic health records to show a meaningful picture of contributions from ethics services

 • Reporting key data trends to the ethics committees and consultation subcommittees